Uncategorized

 Choosing the Right Medical Building Contractor

-• Understand the regulatory environment for healthcare facilities
+• Deep understanding of the regulatory environment for healthcare facilities

-• Have relationships with specialized subcontractors (like medical gas installers)
+• Established relationships with specialized subcontractors like medical gas installers

-• Be familiar with inspection requirements specific to medical facilities
+• Familiarity with inspection requirements specific to medical facilities

-The American Society for Health Care Engineering offers resources on healthcare facility requirements that inform best practices for medical building contractors.
+The American Society for Health Care Engineering offers resources on facility requirements that inform best practices across the industry.

 Planning a medical office build out?
 Contact Bowser Construction Group to discuss your healthcare construction project with our experienced medical building contractor team.